Purchase Orders

 • If a shipment already received covers only part of the PO, the order shows partially received until the remainder lands.

-• Receiving is idempotent with shipments: when a received shipment is already linked to the PO, the receive step skips re-posting inventory so quantities aren't double-counted.
+• Receiving won't double-count: when a shipment is already linked to the PO, the receive step skips re-posting inventory.

 • Expand a PO row to see line items, fees, payments, and shipments together; balances tie back to AP.